how long does it take to donate plasma

 If you are planning your schedule around a plasma donation appointment, budget at least 2.5 hours for your first visit and about 90 minutes for every visit after that.
 Many donors at centers like BioLife, CSL Plasma, and Grifols report that first visits can occasionally run up to 3 hours if the center is busy.

 In this guide, we break down every step of the plasma donation process, explain what makes first visits longer, share tips to speed up your appointment, answer questions about frequency and waiting periods, and cover what to do before and after you donate.
+If you’re interested in other forms of giving, you may also want to learn How Often Can You Donate Blood and compare donation schedules.

 How Long Does Each Step of Plasma Donation Take?